 The Complain? menu item is shown only to logged in users.
 It brings

 #/complain page where you can leave a free text Message

-and also attach an Invoice file in case you had some issues with a
+and attach an Invoice file in case you had some issues with a recent

 In the Support Chat you can talk to an (almost) AI-powered chat bot and get answers to questions like product prices, deluxe membership benefits and more.